Welcome to The Science. Here you will find technical and validity information about McQuaig.

 Test Registration provides members of the public with a means of distinguishing genuine psychometric instruments from other less rigorous and objective instruments.
 This also includes other forms of assessment that do not meet the minimum criteria necessary for classification as a psychometric instrument.

-McQuaig has been reviewed in depth by the BPS been awarded the ‘Quality Mark’ from the Psychological Testing Centre (PTC).
-Click here for the review.
-Originally formed to consolidate activities in Psychological Testing, The Psychological Testing Centre (PTC) includes:
+McQuaig has been reviewed in depth by the BPS and awarded the ‘Quality Mark’ which shows that the instrument has been registered as a test with the BPS and the PTC.
+Originally formed to consolidate activities in psychological testing, the PTC includes:

 - Educational and Clinical testing.